ethereum-optimism/community-hub/src/docs/users/fees-in-optimistic-ethereum.md

 Due to this slight difference, **we recommend using `eth_estimateGas` to calculate your `gasLimit`.**
 This is because `gasPrice` is a constant value of `1 Gwei`, so your focus should be on optimizing the `gasLimit`.

-The definitions for these values are:
+Some definitions for these values above are:

 * `gasUsed` must always be under 9 million per transaction.
+* `gasUsed` is always equal to the `gasLimit` (since 100% of gas is always used).
 * `gasPrice` is fixed as a constant (it is initially set to `1 Gwei`).
-* `gasUsed` is always equal to the `gasLimit` (since 100% of gas is always used).
 * `executionGasUsed` is added as a new field in the transaction receipt.

-Lastly for this section:
+Note that:

 1. You should never reduce your `eth_gasPrice` below the initial value of `1 Gwei` or your transaction will simply get rejected on L2, and
-2. Never drop your `gasLimit` below the value returned by `eth_estimateGas` `gasLimit`, or your transaction might revert.
+2. You should never drop your `gasLimit` below the value returned by `eth_estimateGas`'s `gasLimit` or your transaction might revert.

 ### 👩‍💻 Transactions for developers